Why Choose USF

 An official TOEFL, IELTS or PTE score is required of international applicants.
 A minimum TOEFL score of 100 (iBT) is required, and 7.0 for the IELTS exam and 61 for the PTE exam.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.
 The GRE/TOEFL school code for USF is

-A GPA (grade point average) of 3.0 or higher (on a scale of 4.0 as the highest score) in a Bachelor's degree program is required.
+A GPA (grade point average) of 3.0 or higher (on a scale of 4.0 as the highest score) in a Bachelor's degree program is highly recommended.

 Start your application online and complete all required sections, including uploading required documents.
 All application items (for example, resume, transcripts, English language test scores, and recommender information) must be uploaded before you submit your application.
 Once you submit, your application will be incomplete until your recommenders submit their online letter of recommendation.
 Log back in to your your online application frequently to monitor the status of your application.

 Notification of Admission Decision

 When an application and all application items have been submitted and verified, then an application is complete and ready for admission review by the MAPS program.
 Completed applications on file at the time of the deadline will be given priority consideration for admission and financial assistance offered by the MAPS program.
 Applications are accepted and reviewed after the deadline until the upcoming program is full.
 Applicants are encouraged to submit all of their application items earlier than the date listed above.

 Admission decisions are typically mailed 4-6 weeks after the March 15 deadline.
 Included in the admission decision letter is notification of any scholarship awarded by the graduate program.
 Applicants receive email notification when the admission decision is available online.
 Admitted applicants also receive an admission package in the mail.
 Once the class for the fall program is filled, later qualified applicants may be placed on a waiting list.

 Please contact the MAPS Program office directly with questions about an admission decision after your application is complete.